 5. Outside Caveats: If you must go out, layer your clothing and add gloves, a hat, a scarf and snow or rain boots.
 Scatter rock salt or cat litter on icy spots like sidewalks and driveways.

 6. Fire Safety: According to the National Fire Incident Reporting System cooking is the leading cause of fires and most fires occur between 5 and 8 p.m.
 To prevent house fires, keep children at least three feet from any fire.
 You also need a good screen in front of the fireplace.
 Turn portable heaters off when leaving a room or turning in for the night.
 Have a fire escape plan at the ready.

 7. Emergency Preparedness: In case you lose power or can’t get out for a few days, please make the necessary preparations now.
 Buy food that doesn’t need refrigeration or cooking.
 Keep a supply of drinking water at the ready.
 Make sure your cell phone is charged and your gas tank is always at least half full.

 8. Pack an Emergency Kit: If you have to leave your home for some reason, have supplies in a container you can grab and go.
 A backpack works nicely.
 Fill it with a flashlight with fresh batteries, a battery-operated or windup radio, a first-aid kit, extra prescription medicine, some cash in case credit cards don’t work, pet supplies and any legal documents you may need.

 9. Be Ready: You never know if winter storms will knock out your heat, power, communications or all three.
-Have a plan in place for each scenario.
+It may seem like an obvious winter safety tip, but have a plan in place for each scenario.
 Remember if you’re unable to use the roads in and out of your home, emergency vehicles won’t be able to, either.